garrettmatsuda/NUDM_Tech_Challenge/README.md

 https://drive.google.com/open?id=1jyzgY8YqgbSwkuutfAcMLXgOYmZmXBhg

+You may continue to work on your submission even after you have submitted.
+We just need an idea of the number of teams who will be presenting!

 We will reach out and notify everyone who submits to present.
 We're anticipating that we will have time for all submissions to present on Friday!

 # Final Presentations